February 2, 2026

 Two Day Trip to Ocean Springs, MS

-Driving into this coastal Mississippi city, you feel like you’re entering another era.
+Driving into this Jackson County coastal Mississippi city, you feel like you’re entering another era.
 No, there are not horses and buggies, but the quaintness and closeness of it feels so good in the soul.
 There is a little jump in your heart that tells you you’re about to experience something special.
 As you enter Ocean Springs proper, you cross over railroad tracks onto Washington Avenue.
 To the left, you’ll see the old train depot, which now houses the Walter Anderson shop called Realizations.
-(I will speak more on Walter Anderson later - his story is fascinating.)
+I will speak more on Walter Anderson later - his story is fascinating.
 Keep driving and you will see the most beautifully laid-out main street of Ocean Springs, which I secretly wish was named “Main Street” because it’s so quaint.
-People crossing the road have the right of way, a novelty for me coming from New Orleans.
+People crossing the road have the right of way, a novelty for me coming from New Orleans where you'll get mowed down if you don't wait until the coast is totally clear.
 It's still a small town and they respect it as such.
+Ocean Springs is a treasure, and one that I'm really excited to share with you.

 The Pink Rooster Art Collective